 Derby College has an excellent track record for high-calibre inclusive teaching and learning.
 We strive for excellence and deliver superb lessons, support and feedback as well as supporting your continuous professional development.

 Completing a qualification with us gives you a FULL diploma, exclusive access to high-quality course resources, library and career development services, as well as a busy Student Union with all the benefits and discounts that come with membership.
 We have good links with local schools and offer a progression event every year so you can plan the next steps in your career.

 A course completed with Derby College sets you a cut above the rest.
 Our reputation for developing excellent teaching assistants is very good, and our pass rate is 100% (based on 2015/16 statistics).

 What are the benefits?

 You must be aged 19 or over and have evidence of:

-You will be assessed through a range of group presentations, group tasks, annotated photographs, written tasks, professional discussions, assessment of skills during observations of your practice in your school, reflective practice, and professional and personal development plans.
+You will be assessed through a range of methods, including group presentations, group tasks, annotated photographs, written tasks, professional discussions, and assessment of skills during observations of your practice in your school, reflective practice, and professional and personal development plans.

 Once you have completed the Diploma, you can:

 Rhiannon Elliott has not looked back since embarking on the PGCE.
 Formal teacher training was critical for her role as a Travel and Tourism teacher at Derby College – and she feels particularly fortunate that she could achieve her ambitions through part-time study at the College itself.